MBarbosaEng/BitZero/pages/bitzero-versions.md

 - [Fix bug where if the site is called with index.php in the URL](https://github.com/circa75/dropplets/pull/225) Created by [rubenvarela](https://github.com/rubenvarela)

 ### <a name="Version-1.03"></a>Version 1.03 - Published: Jan 12, 2014

 From this version (1.03) the most profound changes will be separated from the project Dropplets.

+#### Fixes

+- Corrected the minimum amount of post and category.
+- Added trim to the name used for the search Avatar.
+- Locale date format for old PHP.
+- Data recovery on remote servers using the cURL module.

+#### New Features

 - Static pages.
 - Tags.